President Jokowi Inaugurates Kwarnas and LPK Kwarnas Scout Directorate for 2023-2028 Service Period - ExBulletin

 During this inauguration, President Jokowi guided the pronunciation of the Tri Satya Scout Promise.

-“For the sake of my honor, I promise to seriously fulfill my obligations to God Almighty and the Unitary State of the Republic of Indonesia, to practice Pancasila, to help others, to participate in building the society and to respect the scout principles.” » said President Jokowi while dictating the promise.
+“For the sake of my honor, I promise to seriously fulfill my obligations to God Almighty and the Unitary State of the Republic of Indonesia, to practice Pancasila, to help others, to participate in building the society and to fulfill the Dharma scout.” » said President Jokowi while dictating the promise.

 Furthermore, President Jokowi awarded a badge of office to the Chairman of the Kwarnas Scout Movement for the 2023-2028 service period, Budi Waseso.
 President Jokowi then witnessed the reading of the pledge by the Chairman of Kwarnas and was followed by all appointed directors of Kwarnas.